AriFordsham/GHCWiki/dependent-haskell/phase2.md

 ```

-Just as a wanted constraint carries with it a `TcEvDest`, a given constraint will have to carry a `TcEvSource`.
-Unlike wanteds, though, *sometimes* an equality given will be an `EvVarSource`, if that equality given arises from, say, a superclass selector or GADT pattern match or some such.
-When a `CoercionSource` given is used, we just substitute the given into the coercion we are building (in a `CoercionHole` value).
+Just as a Wanted constraint carries with it a `TcEvDest`, a Given constraint will have to carry a `TcEvSource`.
+Unlike Wanteds, though, *sometimes* an Given equality will be an `EvVarSource`, if that Given equality arises from, say, a superclass selector or GADT pattern match or some such.
+When a `CoercionSource` given is used, we just substitute the Given into the coercion we are building (in a `CoercionHole` value).
 This will happen in `TcRnTypes.ctEvCoercion`, and possibly elsewhere.

+**SLPJ**: can you give an example of why we need *heterogeneous* given equalities?
+And also when/why we need `CoercionSource`?

 ### Some other details